 - Provide assistance in developing a national residue control program.

-- Provide assistance with developing a comprehensive microbiological testing program.
+- Provide assistance with developing and comprehensive microbiological testing program.

-HACCP Consulting Group (HCG) professionals are accredited by the International HACCP Alliance as lead instructors and train-the-trainers to meet the intent of the FSIS and FDA training requirements.
+HCG professionals are accredited by the International HACCP Alliance as Lead Instructors to provide both Basic and Advanced HACCP Training and are also recognized by the Food Safety Preventive Controls Alliance as Lead Instructors for FDA Preventive Control Qualified Individual (PCQI) training.
 We can provide training to government inspection officials and industry personnel on:

 - U.S. model for inspection and enforcement.